-Beverly Jackson established SafeHaven of the Ozarks to serve the needs of children in foster care, preventing child abuse and neglect by providing a safe, homelike environment for children to have supervised visitation with their parents.
-Services have grown over the past five years to include parenting education, child and family counseling and intensive in-home services for families at risk of child abuse and neglect.
-Jackson oversees a staff that includes Licensed Professional Counselors, parent aides, parent educators, visit supervisors and a pediatric nurse.
+Beverly Jackson established SafeHaven of the Ozarks to serve the needs of children in foster care and in private custody disputes by providing a safe, homelike environment for children to have successful child-parent bonding through supervised visitation.
+Services have grown over the past 10 years to include parenting education, child and family counseling and family reunification services.
+Jackson oversees a staff that includes Licensed Professional Counselors, parent aides, parent educators and visit supervisors.

+Jackson has a long history of advocating for abused, neglected and at-risk children in the Ozarks.
 While serving on the Executive Board of the Junior League of Springfield in the 1980s, she helped to establish CASA (Court Appointed Special Advocates) of Southwest Missouri.
 She later served as Director of Development for CASA.
-Over the years, she has served on numerous community boards and been proactive in garnering support to fight child abuse and neglect.
+Over the years, she has served on numerous community boards and been proactive in marshaling community resources to fight child abuse and neglect.